artbrock/artbrock.com/_metacurrency-resources/2011-02-21-gift-transactions-vs-commercial-transactions.md

 - new economy
 - gifts
 ---
-Clarifying the features of, and differences between, two types of transaction games
+Clarifying the features of, and differences between, two types of transaction games.